We earn commission for qualified purchases at no extra cost to you.

 When buying a quality wooden tortilla press, look no further than those hand crafted by Central Coast Woodworking.

-These classic wood tortilla presses are all hand made in a small home work shop in central California, designed by a craftsman who knows what he’s doing.
+These classic wood tortilla presses are all hand made in a small home work shop on the central coast of California, designed by a craftsman who knows what he’s doing.
 Constructed with hardwood materials like oak and walnut, you will not need to worry about breakage.
 The simple design is effective, and you can count on perfect tortillas with minimal effort every time.

 Beyond the classic look and feel, subtle aspects of the design were considered when making this press.
 Things like the grain of the wood carefully aligned to withstand the downward force while your tortilla is being pressed.
 It’s this sort of attention to small details that make for a safe and beautiful countertop item.